Google Analytics tags

 • If the evaporator coil is not reasonably clean, clean it using the process described above if necessary.

-I do the little recharge-the refrigerant dance in the Wal-Mart parking lot every 5 to 6 years.
+I do the little recharge-the-refrigerant dance in the Walmart parking lot every 5 to 6 years.

 HVAC guys will throw up over the above low-tech recommendation but it seems to work for me over many years and two 911.
 I have also noticed that if one runs their AC occasionally year-round for a few moments it seems to retain the charge for a few more years, maybe the seals on the compressor shaft get exercised and lubricated and seal better, however, this theory is just from anecdotal observation.